 Joel said that other big plans for GPA include a cutting-edge digital map that will locate every tree in the arboretum and a summer program that will engage edible gardening, citizenship, and entrepreneurship.

-According to Joel, the best is yet to come – and BSB is excited about the opportunity to continue investing in CCLC and Joel’s plans for an innovative summer gardening program, which in addition to financial support will receive one of BSB’s Think Make Create Labs™, especially outfitted to support environmental and outdoor education.
+According to Joel, the best is yet to come – and BSB is excited about the opportunity to continue investing in CCLC.
+Joel’s plans for an innovative summer gardening program, which in addition to financial support, will receive one of BSB’s Think Make Create Labs™, especially outfitted to support environmental and outdoor education.

 “Our CCLC Summer program is focused around edible gardening, citizenship and entrepreneurship,” he said.
 “It’s going to be so wonderful for the students!”